vivibui/bluemoon/README.md

 ### Datasource

-A Datasource has been configured for you in `/src/resources/application.properties`.
+A Datasource has been configured in `/src/resources/application.properties`.
 It connects to a database called ***final_capstone*** using the `final_capstone_appuser` database user.
 If you chose a different database name be sure to change it in the `/src/resources/application.properties`

 ```
 # datasource connection properties